zoiteki/shiren-1/content/items/shields.md

 ## Overview

 - Shields reduce the amount of damage you receive from enemy attacks.
-- Some shields have innate special abilities, which can be melded into other shields.
+- Some shields have special abilities while equipped
+- These special abilities can be fused with other shields using a Fusion Pot
-  - Unlike Shiren 5, shields don't have limited slots for melded abilities.
+  - There is no limit to the number of abilities a shields can have, but duplicate abilities will not stack

 ## Shield List